 June, a local historian will take you around Gangnam and help you understand why Korea has today the highest suicide rate, the lowest birthrate, intense education, what lies behind the plastic surgery culture, and more.

-He chose Gangnam because this is the most developed part of the city (and country), but a symbol for the “unhappiest country in the world”.
+He chose Gangnam because it is the most developed part of the city (and country) but also symbolizes the “unhappiest country in the world.”

 Go and see a celebrity hairstylist

-You might not come all the way to Seoul to have your hair done, but once you know about this option, you might consider it.
+You might not come to Seoul to have your hair done, but you might consider it once you know about this option.

 Jenny House styles over 500 celebrities and is located in the heart of the Gangnam district.
-If you want to take advantage of discounts, I strongly encourage you to book online, ahead of time.
+To take advantage of discounts, I strongly encourage you to book online ahead of time.

 Choose a Beauty Tour: Cosmetic & Medical Consultations in Gangnam

-An English-speaking guide and translator will take you to some of the most famous beauty clinics in Gangnam.
+An English-speaking guide and translator will take you to some of Gangnam’s most famous beauty clinics.

 She will help you better understand beauty procedure options, have consultations with specialists, and finish your tour with a beauty plan.

-I know from experience it is almost impossible to really have a consultation in English in Gangnam, so if this is on your list, a guide is worth paying for.
+From experience, I know it is almost impossible to really have an English consultation in Gangnam, so if this is on your list, a guide is worth paying for.

 Walk around Seokchon Lake (during spring or fall)

-Of course, you can go there anytime, but the lake is surrounded by cherry trees making it a scenic walk, especially during those two seasons.
+Of course, you can go there anytime, but the lake is surrounded by cherry trees, which makes it a scenic walk, especially during those two seasons.

 Address: 잠실6동 Songpa-gu, Seoul, South Korea